vyca2017/content/content/tutorials/authorization/authorization-content-management-system.md

 * The **operation** of a permission describes what types of requests it is evaluated for.
 There are operations related to a *type* and those related to a  *relation*.
 While the available CRUD operations are covered by type operations, connecting or disconnecting nodes for a relation are governed by relation operations.

-> Note: [nested mutations], are broken down into multiple isolated operations.
+> Note: [nested mutations](!alias-ubohch8quo), are broken down into multiple isolated operations.
 A nested mutation might need to pass a `Create Type` and multiple `Update Relation` permissions for instance.

 * For most type operations, it's of interest which **fields** the permission governs while relation permissions can affect connecting, disconnecting or both operations.

 * The **audience** of a permission describes how the permission relates to the authenticated state of a request.
 A permission can either be open to `EVERYONE` or only to `AUTHENTICATED` users.

 Depending on the permission operation, different GraphQL variables are available that can be used to express the permission.
-The [reference documentation](#TODO) gives a full overview.
+The [reference documentation](!alias-iox3aqu0ee) gives a full overview.

 ## Authorization Design Patterns